muratalkan/ToDoList/README.md

 CTIS487 Term Project

 It is a standard to-do list application.
 It enables users to record meetings, houseworks, sports activities, exams, assignments, or other tasks locally and it let users organize those tasks easily.
-It also sends notifications according to the time users specify while adding.
+It also sends notifications according to the time specified by users

     Android Studio 4.0
         minSdkVersion 24